Grey Goo: Plot

 After sacrificing himself to destroy what was believed to be the last Goo on the planet, the robotic human commander Singleton's consciousness merges with the Goo.
 It is revealed that the Goo are attempting not to consume life, but rather to protect it from "the growing shroud of Silence" that is expanding across the galaxy — the same unknown force that destroyed the Beta civilization.
 All previous hostile actions were merely attempts to expand in order to effectively defend the planet.
 With Singleton's assistance, the Goo fights back from the brink of extinction and carves a path to the Beta's Keyhole device in the hope of contacting and reuniting with the scattered Goo across the galaxy, to stand united against the Silence.
 Singleton attempts to negotiate with the Humans and Beta, but the Goo is forced to destroy the opposing armies.
 Defeated, Saruk, Tak and others who were spared watch as countless Goo masses emerge from Keyholes across the planet.
 In an after-credits scene it is hinted that the "growing silence" has discovered Ecosystem 9.

-In an update after this, the "growing silence" was revealed as the newly added fourth playable faction, the shroud.
+In the 'Descent of the Shroud' update, the "growing silence" was revealed as the newly added fourth playable faction, the Shroud.